Europe’s GPS sat-nav alternative Galileo goes down

 Galileo only went online in 2016 even though its first satellite was launched all the way back in 2005.
 As of now, there are 26 of the planned 30 satellites operating.
 The European Union built the system as a civilian and military alternative to the U.S. and Russian systems.
 Most smartphones built in the last few years already support Galileo.

-But don’t worry if you’re in Europe and you phone usually uses the network.
+But don’t worry if you’re in Europe and your phone usually uses the network.
 If that’s the case your phone will default to the American GPS or Russian Glonass system while Galileo is down.
-Also, the GSA notes that Galileo’s Search and Rescue (SAR) service, which is used for locating and helping people in distress situations at sea or in mountains is not affected by the current issue and remains fully operational.
+Also, the GSA notes that Galileo’s Search and Rescue (SAR) service, which is used for locating and helping people in distress situations at sea or in mountains, is not affected by the current issue and remains fully operational.